The form contains errors

 It may be hard to believe, but a recent study – carried out by associate professor Jinger Gottschall of Penn State University, and published in the American College of Sports Medicine (ACSM) journal Medicine & Science in Sports & Exercise in 2017 – provides hard evidence.

 The study compared THE TRIP’s immersive class with an audio-only class, both among experienced and novice indoor cyclists.
-Heart rate data (percentage of time spent in the 80–100 per cent heart rate zone) was tracked during the class to establish exercise intensity, while a survey conducted immediately after each class looked at rate of perceived exertion, satisfaction and enjoyment.
+Heart rate data (percentage of time spent in the 80–100 per cent maximum heart rate zone) was tracked during the class to establish exercise intensity, while a survey conducted immediately after each class looked at rate of perceived exertion, satisfaction and enjoyment.

-“The results showed the novice group’s rate of perceived exertion (RPE) – or how hard they thought they had worked out – was a lot less when doing an immersive class in comparison with the audio-only class, when in fact the intensity was exactly the same,” says Dr Gottschall.
+“The results showed the novice group’s rate of perceived evaluation (RPE) – or how hard they thought they had worked out – was a lot less when doing an immersive class in comparison with the audio-only class, when in fact the intensity was exactly the same,” says Dr Gottschall.

 Anecdotal feedback reinforces these findings.
-One study participant, Daniel, explained: “I got so lost in the visuals that I had no idea how hard I was working until I saw the pool of sweat below my bike when the lights were turned on – super cool!”
+One study participant, Daniel, explained: “I got so lost in the visuals that I had no idea how hard I was working until I saw the pool of sweat below my bike when the lights were turn on – super cool!”

 However, their enjoyment factor went through the roof.